 \section{Abstract}

 The Burnside process is a classical Markov chain for sampling uniformly from group orbits.
 We introduce the \emph{dual Burnside process}, obtained by interchanging the roles of group elements and states.
 This dual chain has stationary law $\pi(g)\propto |X_g|$, is reversible, and admits a matrix factorization $Q=AB$, $K=BA$ with the classical Burnside kernel $K$.
 As a consequence the two chains share all nonzero eigenvalues and have mixing times that differ by at most one step.
-We further establish universal Doeblin floors, orbit- and conjugacy-class lumpings, and transfer principles between $Q$ and $K$.
-We analyze the explicit examples of the value-permutation model $S_k\curvearrowright [k]^n$ and the coordinate-permutation model $S_n\curvearrowright[k]^n$.
-These results show that the dual chain provides both a conceptual mirror to the classical Burnside process and practical advantages for symmetry-aware Markov Chain Monte Carlo.
+We further establish universal Doeblin floors, orbit- and conjugacy-class lumpings, exact stabilizer/fixed-set quotient pairs, and transfer principles between \(Q\) and \(K\).
+We analyze the explicit examples of the value-permutation model \(S_k\curvearrowright [k]^n\) and the coordinate-permutation model \(S_n\curvearrowright[k]^n\).
+In the value-permutation model, for fixed \(k\ge3\), the dual fixed-symbol-set quotient has \(2^k-k-1\) states, independent of \(n\), preserves the full nonzero spectrum, and has limiting nontrivial spectral radius \(1/2\).
+These results show that the dual chain provides both a conceptual mirror to the classical Burnside process and a genuinely useful compression mechanism for symmetry-aware Markov chain Monte Carlo.